3 Simple Tips for When You Feel Overwhelmed by Life

 You lie in bed and suddenly remember something you forgot to do that day.

-Well with a few strategic hacks such as planning properly, organizing, and reflecting overcoming the overwhelm can become easier to do than you thought.
+Well, with a few strategic hacks such as proper planning, organizing, and reflecting, overcoming the overwhelm can become easier than you thought.

 3 Practical Ways for Overcoming Overwhelm